 What a tremendous programme.
 I vote we put the licence fee up by 50% if we can have more like it.

 - David Green

-- New from Portsmouth Poetry Society, Calliope 2014, poems by 17 poets from PPS.
-And, available from David Green (Books), THE PERFECT MURDER, £2.50; RE-READ, the Selected Poems from 2004, WALKING ON WATER and THE LAST OF THE GREAT DANCERS .
+- Available from David Green (Books), THE PERFECT MURDER, £2.50; RE-READ, the Selected Poems from 2004, WALKING ON WATER and THE LAST OF THE GREAT DANCERS .
 E-mail to get any of them.
-The Perfect Murder and Walking on Water are available to download at Amazon at 77p each.
-That is the lowest price we could make them.
+The Perfect Murder, Walking on Water and Re-read are available to download in kindle editions from Amazon